Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Existing Methods for Designing Producer-Side Experiments

 The ``Stable Unit Treatment Value Assumption'' (SUTVA) \citep{imbens_rubin_2015} is a standard assumption in designing A/B tests which requires that the potential outcome for one unit in the experiment depends only on its own treatment status and should not be affected by the treatment assignment to the other units.
 For producer-side experiments, SUTVA means that producers in each treatment group should not be affected by the existence of other treatment group; instead, their behavior should be the same as if the ranking model associated with their group is applied to all of the producers.

 \cite{facebook_2020} defines the \emph{control counterfactual ranking} as the ranking of all producer items (from both the treatment and control groups) based on the control model.
 It represents the ranking result as if the control ranker is ramped to 100\% of the producers.
 Similarly, the \emph{treatment counterfactual ranking} is defined as using the treatment model to rank all producer items (not only the producer items in the treatment group), which represents the ranking result as if the treatment model is applied to 100\% of the site traffic.
 Figure~\ref{fig_identical_rankers} and Figure~\ref{fig_non_conflict_merging} give two examples of the counterfactual rankings.
-When merging the rankings of producer items from the treatment and control groups together for each consumer in Figure~\ref{fig_producer_side}, the SUTVA principle requires that producer items from the control group should be placed in the same positions as if they were in the control counterfactual ranking while producer items from the treatment group should be placed in the same positions as if they were in the treatment counterfactual ranking.
+When merging the rankings of producer items from the treatment and control groups together for each consumer in Figure~\ref{fig_producer_side}, SUTVA requires that producer items from the control group should be placed in the same positions as if they were in the control counterfactual ranking while producer items from the treatment group should be placed in the same positions as if they were in the treatment counterfactual ranking.
 We call such a merged ranker in the producer-side experiment as the \emph{SUTVA ranker} $\ranker_*$.
 It has the desirable property that all producer items of each group are placed at the same positions as if the corresponding ranking model is ramped to 100\% of the site traffic.

-In practice, a valid SUTVA ranker may not always exist.
-For designing producer-side experiments, we summarize the following two basic principles for when the SUTVA requirement can be met and must be followed.
-First is for the AA-Test scenario that we have described at the end of Section~\ref{sec:random_spot}. \begin{principle}[AA-Test Scenario] If the treatment and control rankers are identical, their merged ranker in the producer-side experiment should remain the same as the original ranker which is also the SUTVA ranker.
-(Figure~\ref{fig_identical_rankers}) \end{principle} This principle is important because in practice the difference between treatment and control rankers are often small (i.e. small treatment effect).
-All valid design methods for producer-side experiments need to satisfy Principle~\ref{principle:identical-ranker} and correctly yield the SUTVA ranker in the AA-test scenario.
+In practice, a valid SUTVA ranker may not exist.
+For designing producer-side experiments, we summarize the following two basic rules for when SUTVA can be met and must be followed.
+First is for the AA-Test scenario that we have described at the end of Section~\ref{sec:random_spot}. \begin{abc}[AA-Test Scenario] If the treatment and control rankers are identical, their merged ranker in the producer-side experiment should remain the same as the original ranker which is also the SUTVA ranker.
+(Figure~\ref{fig_identical_rankers}) \end{abc} This rule is important because in practice the difference between treatment and control rankers are often small (i.e. small treatment effect).
+All valid design methods for producer-side experiments need to satisfy Rule~\ref{principle:identical-ranker} and correctly yield the SUTVA ranker in the AA-test scenario.